Credit Guide and Privacy Statement

 COMMISSIONS WE RECEIVE FROM OUR LICENSEE

-The Broker Group receives commissions from lenders and lessors and pays us commission in relation to loan contracts or leases for which we act as a credit representative and provide credit assistance.
-The total amount of commission we may receive in relation to your loan or lease may vary depending on the lender or lessor, the term, the features, the amount of the loan or lease you ultimately choose and the amount and timing of the repayments that you make.
+The Broker Group receives commissions from lenders and lessors and pays us a commission in relation to loan contracts or leases for which we act as a credit representative and provide credit assistance.
+The total amount of commission we may receive in relation to your loan or lease may vary depending on the lender or lessor, the term, the features, the amount of the loan or lease you ultimately choose, and the amount and timing of the repayments that you make.

 Loan Contracts such as Home Loans, Investment Property Loans

 Upfront commission payable by lenders in relation to home loans and investment property loans is calculated as a percentage of the loan amount and is generally in the range of 0.00%and 1%of the loan amount.
 It is usually paid after the settlement of the loan.

 Trail commission payable by lenders in relation to home loans and investment property loans is generally calculated regularly (monthly, quarterly, bi-monthly or annually) on the outstanding loan balance and is paid in arrears.
 The trail commission payable by lenders is generally in the range of 0% per annum and 0.33%per annum of the outstanding loan amount.

 Upfront commission payable by lenders in relation to personal loans is calculated as a percentage of the loan amount and is generally in the range of 0%and 1.8% of the loan amount.
 It is usually paid after the settlement of the loan.

 Trail commission payable by lenders in relation to personal loans is generally calculated regularly (monthly, quarterly, bi-monthly or annually) on the outstanding loan balance and is paid in arrears.
 The trail commission payable by lenders is generally in the range of 0%per annum and2.75%per annum of the outstanding loan amount.